wkumari/draft-vandergaast-edns-client-subnet/README.md

 Abstract

-   This document defines an EDNS0 extension to carry information about the network that originated a DNS query, and the network for which the subsequent response can be cached.
+   This document describes an EDNS0 extension that is in active use to carry information about the network that originated a DNS query, and the network for which the subsequent response can be cached.
+Since it has some known operational and privacy shortcomings, a revision will be worked through the IETF for improvement.

 Status of This Memo